 * * * * *

-The Church of St. Peter’s in Galilee — built right at the water’s edge — was dedicated in August 1873.
-Classic mages of the majestic house of worship and Galilee fishermen doing their trade on the nearby beach is iconic Monmouth Beach.
+The St. Peter’s Church of Galilee — built right at the water’s edge — was dedicated in August 1873.
+Classic mages of the majestic house of worship and Galilee fishermen doing their trade in beach foreground is iconic Monmouth Beach.

 It was also known as “Rikers’ Church” after the John L. Riker family, who were chemical industry titans and owners of the adjacent property.
 The Teese, Keasbey, and Dodd families also were major church benefactors.
-Situated on the east side of Ocean Avenue, the construction cost was $8,000.
+Situated on the east side of Ocean Avenue, construction of the dark green-shingle church cost $8,000.